TD-Ko-SHI/KoAI/README.md

 The Agent also links to the Knowledge Base to have addionional explanations.
 The Agent consists of "OpenAPI Schema" ApllicationStatus.yaml in this project and lambda function as a whole action group.

+##DocExtractor
+This application is using Pydantic as the parsing lib to extract contenxts from PDF etc documentations and return the structured results for 3rd party API/Applications.
+Pydantic provides the control and flexibility in content-extracting process.